fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 a quick look at it yourself.

 The dashboard window consists of several key components.
-Techniques for using these objects will be detailed in *Chapter 8*, *Telling a Data Story with Dashboards.* For now, focus on gaining some familiarity with the options that are available.
+Techniques for using these objects will be detailed in *Lab 8*, *Telling a Data Story with Dashboards.* For now, focus on gaining some familiarity with the options that are available.
 One thing you\'ll notice is that the left sidebar has been replaced with dashboard-specific content: